List of numbered streets in Manhattan: 23rd Street

 Additionally, there is the M23 Select Bus Service, running through the length of 23rd Street.

 24th to 26th streets

 24th Street is in three parts.
 A small portion of 24th Street exists between First Avenue and East Midtown Plaza ending at a dead end before Second Avenue, a second portion is between East Midtown Plaza and Madison Avenue, ending because of Madison Square Park.
 25th Street, which is in three parts, starts at FDR Drive, is a pedestrian plaza between Third Avenue and Lexington Avenue, and ends at Madison.
 Then West 24th and 25th streets continue from Fifth Avenue to Eleventh Avenue (25th) or Twelfth Avenue (24th).
+The two cul-de-sacs on 24th Street between First and Second avenues were created in the late 1960s to connect the northern and southern blocks of East Midtown Plaza with a mid-block pedestrian plaza having a focal point on St. Sebastian Church.
+The pedestrian plaza on 25th Street between Third and Lexington avenues, named the "Clivner=Field Plaza", was completed in 2021 and provides outdoor space for the campus of Baruch College.

 26th Street is all in one part and after reaching FDR Drive bends and runs parallel to FDR Drive up to 30th Street.